SecurEth/Project-Template/.audit/01-System-Description.md

 Is it web?
 Mobile?
 Non-computer?
 Backend software?

 # What are the units of value?
+Ether?
+Tokens?
+NFTs?
+Something else?

 # What are the hardware requirements?
+Is there a piece of hardware that is needed to run the project?
+Will it work on a mobile device?
+Raspberry Pi?
+Laptop?